Written by: Andrew Splatt – Director & Executive Practice Leader

 • Medical negligence: you sue the doctor, the medical centre or the hospital’s liability insurance provider.

-Strict Time Limits to File a Common Law Claim
+Strict Time Limits to File a Personal Injury Claim

 Strict time limits apply to taking legal action for negligence.
 The time limit for claiming damages arising from personal injuries will depend on your type of claim and the applicable legislation.
 These time limits, known as statutes of limitations, set the deadline for filing a negligence claim.